 Polynomial Shadow (Mathematica)

 Takes a univariate polynomial P and plots shadow(P,n), i.e. the union of all zeros of all orders of the derivative of Pⁿ, where n is a fixed natural number.
-In the plot, the large dots and squares are the zeros and critical points of P, respectively, the triangle is the center of mass of the zeros of P, and the small squares are the branch points of equations (1.3) and (1.4) in the z-plane from my paper that the program is based on.
+In the plot, the large dots and squares are the zeros and critical points of P, respectively, the triangle is the center of mass of the zeros of P, and the small squares are the branch points of equations (1.3) and (1.4) in the z-plane in my paper that the program is based on.
 Here is the code in text format, and here is a gallery of some shadows.